 Authentication

 Nodius uses your Solana wallet for authentication.
-Wallet-native signup.
-API keys and sessions available for low-latency automated traffic.
 Your Ed25519 keypair is your identity.
+No email signup required.

 Three authentication modes are available: